sagemath/trac_to_gh/Issue 5921.md

 # Issue 5921: factoring integer polynomials does not factor the content

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5921

 Original creator: cremona